Department/Division

 2

 Ensures annual elements of the transportation improvement program are adopted by the Agency.
-Coordinates submission to Thurston Regional Planning Council (TRCP).
+Coordinates submission to Thurston Regional Planning Council (TRPC).
 Continues communications with TRPC to build and maintain the State Transportation Improvement Plan.

 Semi-Annually 5%